alex-a-pereira/react-typescript-boilerplate/README.md

-# Parent Web
+# React Web Boilerplate

-This is currently only a sample workspace to create a React app using TS without using create-react-app
+This boilerplate is used to create a React app using TS without using create-react-app

 ## Build pipeline